scbrown86/TraCESahulMisc/README.md

 To install in R you must first be a collaborator on the project as it is private.
 When the package is made public it will be much easier!

-You can also use GitHub desktop or CLI, create a local copy on your computer and then build the package in RStudio.

 ```r
 library(credentials)
 library(remotes)